 Our Emergency Rescue staff rescues sick or injured animals, 24 hours a day, 365 days a year in Washtenaw County.
-Last year, we rescued over 1,000 animals that would have had no other options.
+Every year we rescue more than 1,000 animals that would have had no other options.
 Our Emergency Rescue Department is completely funded by the generosity of our donors.

 Please call (734) 661-3512 to report a sick or injured animal.

 We do not pick up healthy stray animals.
 Please contact your local animal control or police department to report a healthy stray animal.